George Augustus Dana

 George Augustus Dana (1840–1911) was an Ontario contractor and political figure.
 He represented Brockville in the Legislative Assembly of Ontario from 1894 to 1898 as a Liberal member.

-He was born in Brockville, Ontario, the son of Alonzo B. Dana who served three terms as mayor of Brockville.
+He was born in Brockville, Upper Canada, the son of Alonzo B. Dana who served three terms as mayor of Brockville.
 Dana served on the town council, as a water commissioner and also was mayor from 1885 to 1886.
 He served in the local militia and was a director of the Canadian Central Railway.
 Dana also wrote a number of plays.